azad6026/nikpro-source/content/blog/explaining-jsx-with-some-examples.md

   <hr />

   <p>
-    We declare a variable called <code>name</code> and then use it inside JSX by wrapping it in curly braces.
+    We declare a variable called name and then use it inside JSX by wrapping it in curly braces.
 You can put any vald Javascript expression inside curly braces in JSX.
 Functions , objects, objects properties.
   </p>

   <p>